Spirit Halloween: History

 Joe Marver created the Spirit Halloween business model, a pop-up store catering to Halloween revelers.
-Starting with his first pop-up location in the Castro Valley Mall in 1984, he grew Spirit Halloween to 60 seasonal stores nationwide before it was acquired in 1999.
+A dress retailer, he replaced his store's usual merchandise with Halloween items in 1983 and named the store after his Spirit Women's Discount Apparel business.
+The following year, he opened the first year round location in the Castro Valley Village Shopping Center in 1984.
+He grew Spirit Halloween to 60 seasonal stores nationwide before it was acquired by Spencer Gifts in 1999.
 His approach to short-term leases, locations, and the stocking of widely varied merchandise was novel in the Halloween retail sector.